weihan-01/tp/docs/DeveloperGuide.md

 * 1a.
 Missing required prefix or non-numeric/empty ID (e.g., pin, pin s/, pin s/x)

     * 1a1.
-AddressBook shows an error message. - "Invalid command format!"
+Neighbourly shows an error message. - "Invalid command format!"

       Use case resumes at step 1.

 * 1b.
 Senior index out of range (e.g., pin s/999)

     * 1b1.
-AddressBook shows an error message. - "No such senior index exists."
+Neighbourly shows an error message. - "No such senior index exists."

       Use case resumes at step 1.

 * 1c.
 Caregiver index out of range (e.g., pin c/999)

     * 1c1.
-AddressBook shows an error message. - "No such caregiver index exists."
+Neighbourly shows an error message. - "No such caregiver index exists."

       Use case resumes at step 1.

 * 1d.
 Target already pinned (e.g., trying to pin the already pinned Senior or Caregiver)

     * 1d1.
-AddressBook shows an error message. - “NAME is already pinned.”
+Neighbourly shows an error message. - “NAME is already pinned.”

       Use case ends.